MrGigSolutions/workshop_enigma/wire_warriors/README.md

 Plugs do the following:
 - It symmetrically replaces an input letter by the letter it is connected to.
-  E.g. if the letter `A` is plugged to the letter `P`, if a user types an A, it should be replaced by a `P` and if the user types a `P` it should be replaced by an an `A`.
-The plugged letter is then fed into the rest of the encoder
+  E.g. if the letter `A` is plugged to the letter `P`, if a user types an A, it should be replaced by a `P` before going into the rest of the encoder, and after a signal has come through the encoder, if the result is a `P`, it should be output the letter `A`.
+The plug board is the first thing the unencoded signal passes through, and the last thing the encoded passes through.
-- After the encoder returns a letter, the same should occur: if an `A` comes back from the encoder, it should be transformed to a `P`, and vice versa
 - It's possible to leave some letters unplugged.
 In this case the plug does nothing, and the letter stays as it is.